marykdb/build-rocksdb/docs/mingw-build-options.md

 `.refptr` COMDAT sections that C++ libraries (such as Snappy) rely on to preserve v-table pointers.
 Kotlin/Native's LLVM-based linker previously discarded those COMDATs, rewriting RIP-relative loads to point at zero and crashing executables at runtime.
-The mitigation rewrites MinGW object files after they are built so the `.refptr` sections are marked as ordinary read-only data.
+The mitigation now renames every `.rdata$.refptr.*` section to `.rdata$refptr_*` and marks it as ordinary read-only data.
 That prevents the linker from garbage-collecting them and fixes the crash described in [KT-81420](https://youtrack.jetbrains.com/issue/KT-81420).